anna071387/DayWorkFlow/README.md

 ## Usage

-Thhis simple hour tracker helps you to know whcih hour you are currently in and what task is assigned to this hour.
+This simple hour tracker helps you to know which hour you are currently in and what task is assigned to this hour.

 ## Results